Home

 and girls, unsurprisingly this results in dramatically different physical changes.

-Males and Hormones:
+Males and Hormones

 A young transsexual girlAt puberty a boy's testes start releasing large quantities of the androgen testosterone, which leads to muscle growth, body and facial hair, and other male sex characteristics.
 Testosterone also contributes to gains in body size.
 The production of hormones is associated with emotionality, specifically aggressive behaviour in boys.
 These effects may be greatest when the endocrine system is being turned on.